Into a New World

 “Jef- Jeffray.”
 Stuttered Jeffray still in disbelief.

 “Jeff-ray.”
 She pronounced the name.
-“What a different sort of name.
+“What a strange name.
 I’m Mellina.”
 She gave a grin.
 “Come with me.
 You look lost.”
 She turned and walked ahead with the same grin.

 Jeffray stood frozen and watched how she walked ahead.
-It took a while until he realized; shook his head and quickly sprinted after her to catch up.
-As he caught up with Mellina he had one burning question to ask.
+It took a while until he realised; shook his head and quickly sprinted after her to catch up.
+As he caught up with Mellina, he had one burning question to ask.
 “Erm, Mellina where are we?”

 “Where?
-Why in Forcennia, of course.”
-She almost giggled.
+Why in Fhairas, of course.”
+She nearly giggled.

-“Forcennia?”
-Repeated Jeffray in thought.
+“Fhairas?”
+Repeated Jeffrey in thought.
 Not very long Jeffray felt the coldness through his clothes.
-Quickly he wrapped his arms round himself and followed Mellina closely.
+Quickly he wrapped his arms around himself and followed Mellina closely.

 “Jeff-ray is it?
 Where do you come from?
 Why did you get lost here?
 Wha-”

 “One question at a time Mellina.”
 Halted Jeffray.
 “I’m still confused to why being here.
 Being here and talking to you.
-I only opened this simple note to find out whose it is and bring it back and this is the result.
-I landed here in Forcennia.
+I only opened this simple note to find out who’s it is and bring it back, and this is the result.
+I landed here in Fhairas.
 It is difficult for me to believe this is no dream.
 No offence to you.”
-Jeffray’s voice remained controlled but underneath his composure he was frustrated and confused with fear.
+Jeffray’s voice remained controlled, but underneath his composure, he was frustrated and confused with fear.
 He was not sure whether to feel angry or afraid at the moment but knew very well that none of those emotions should break out in front of Mellina.
-Jeffray knew it would not turn out well.
+He knew it would not turn out well.
 He took a deep breath and sighed deeply out.

 Mellina only stared at him.
 Jeffray tried to make out what her eyes were saying.
 “I’m not mad if that’s what you think.”

 “Silly me.
 I should have known when I saw your eyes.
 You’re not one of us.
 No wonder you’re lost here and did not know the name of the land.”
-She spoke distant.
+She spoke distantly.

 “Us?”
 Jeffray raised an eyebrow.
-She looked ordinary at first sight, aside her eyes.
-As she moved few of her hairs behind the ear Jeffray noticed something more out of the ordinary.
-Her ears are long and pointy like that of, “an elf?”
+She looked ordinary at first sight, aside from her eyes.
+As she moved few of her hairs behind the ear, Jeffray noticed something more out of the ordinary.
+Her ears are long and pointy like that of “an elf?”
 Gasped Jeffray with widened eyes.